sharife/hyas/content/about/profiles/rachel-harvelock.md

 ---
 name: Rachel Havrelock
 picture: /static/images/profilepics/rachel-havrelock-2511.jpg
-description: "Intention: By focusing on the Chicago Sanitary and Ship Canal, I want to return to the city’s original sin of sending its waste south to afflict downstate Illinois, southern states and the Gulf of Mexico.
+intention: "By focusing on the Chicago Sanitary and Ship Canal, I want to return to the city’s original sin of sending its waste south to afflict downstate Illinois, southern states and the Gulf of Mexico.
 The reason for taking up the early 20th Century sin now is that the environmental and